SoniSiddharth/GHCIDR/README.md

 # GHCIDR :star2:

-This code is for the ICML 2021 Workshop paper - "GHCIDR" The link to our accepted paper: [GHCIDR](https://github.com/SoniSiddharth/GHCIDR)
+This code is for the SubsetML ICML 2021 Workshop paper - "GHCIDR"

 ## Requirements